sixeyed/dak4.net/slides/sections/backend-analytics.md

 The new event-driven architecture lets you add powerful features without updating the original monolith.

-There's no regresison testing to do for this release, the new analytics functionality won't impact the original app, and power users can build their own Kibana dashboards.
+There's no regression testing to do for this release, the new analytics functionality won't impact the original app, and power users can build their own Kibana dashboards.